pessini/superpod-blog/README.md

 **Superpod** orchestrates a [Chainlit](https://github.com/Chainlit/chainlit) frontend (backed by Postgres and MinIO) with an [Agno OS](https://github.com/agno-agi/agent-infra-docker) backend, providing the execution layer for multi-agent coordination and intelligence.

-> _This repository is the codebase for the article: [Building a Modern, Local-First AI Engineering Stack - Designing a private, multi-agent execution layer with Chainlit, Agno, and Langfuse](#) (link coming soon)._
+> _This repository is the codebase for the article: [Building an Engineering AI Stack for Multi-Agent Systems - Designing a Private, Observable Multi-Agent Execution Layer with Chainlit, Agno, and Langfuse](#) (link coming soon)._

 ---